Oil, gas, nuclear and coal are misunderstood and undervalued

 Unless a global recession or lasting geopolitical peace restores large supply volumes, oil prices must eventually rise to encourage the investment needed to maintain production.

-Broad energy ETFs like IUES are starting to reflect this supply-demand imbalance, breaking through key support and resistance levels.
-Sentiment is still negative, but there’s clear potential for growth.
+Broad energy ETFs are starting to reflect this supply-demand imbalance, breaking through key resistance levels.

 Oil services stocks, which usually lag behind oil prices, remain well below previous peaks due to a decade of capex destruction.
-They are starting to break above key resistance levels set during the 2019 bear market.
+They are also starting to break above key resistance levels.

 For investors, this creates a familiar setup: an essential asset that is under-owned, unpopular, and capital-starved, yet still needed by the real economy.